septentrio-gnss/mosaicHAT/README.md

 <img src="doc_resources/antennas.png" width="60%">

 Please make sure you get the right jumper so you can also set the right voltage depending on the chosen GNSS antenna.

 <img src="doc_resources/vant_jumper_new.jpg" width="50%">

+Note: mosaicHAT board contains only one voltage regulator (3.3V).
+The 5V line is directly connected to power sources.
+As both RPi and USB supply 5V, using them for powering should not impose any threat.
+However, powering through external power headers should be done carefully.
+The VANT (Antenna voltage) pad of mosaic module is directly connected to the external +5V pin.  **IT IS NOT PROTECTED AGAINST HIGHER VOLTAGES**.
+According to mosaic hardware manual, VANT accepts 3V to 5.5V supply.

+When using the external power supply, make sure it is not more than 5V. **If more than 5V source is desired, make sure the two PWR jumpers are connected to 3V3 pin, or removed**.
+Supplying higher voltages to VANT could damage the module.

 In the following photo, a Tallysman antenna has been connected to mosaicHAT.
 Jumper has been placed to supply 5V to antenna.